grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
 // When the loop() starts, summary and parms are fetched.
-Then the summary and parms are
-// updated with the new values.
-When the summary and parms arrive from the cloud, their
+When they arrive from the cloud, their
-// corresponding callback is called.
-In our case, both callbacks print the variables stored
-// in summary and parms.
+// corresponding callbacks are called which print the variables stored in summary and parms objects.
-// When the summary and parms updates complete, their callbacks are called with the
+// Then the summary and parms are updated with the new values.
+When their updates complete, their
-// updated values of their variables and these updated values are printed on the screen.
+// callbacks are called with the updated values of their variables and these updated values are
+// printed on the screen.
 ```

 ### Down from the Cloud - Updates Handling